Mendes113/lsr/README.md

-**Adding Binary to PATH in Linux:**
+## Examples **Adding Binary to PATH in Linux:**

-To make Directory Explorer easily accessible from anywhere in your terminal, you can add the binary to your PATH environment variable.
+To make lsr easily accessible from anywhere in your terminal, you can add the binary to your PATH environment variable.
 Follow these steps:

 1. Navigate to the directory containing the `lsr` binary.